Get insider access

 Cons

-• Some smearing behind fast-moving objects.
+• Smearing behind fast-moving objects.

 • Terrible local dimming feature results in noticeable blooming.

-7.5 Office
+7.4 Office

-The LG 49GR85DC-B is good for office use.
+The LG 49GR85DC-B is decent for office use.
 Its large 49-inch screen and 32:9 aspect ratio make it easy to multitask with multiple windows open, as there's plenty of screen real estate.
 It also gets bright enough to fight glare in a well-lit office space and has good reflection handling.
 However, it has some limitations because its narrow viewing angles make the image look washed out at the sides if you sit too close.
 It also has trouble rendering text clearly, as most text looks blurry.

 Pros